 There are sources on the Internet that list foods rich in omega-3s and essential fatty acids, and many of them are reliable.
 However, the best thing to do if you wish to know how if a specific food contains any nutrient, for instance omega-3s, is to use a database maintained by a scientific or governmental organization.

-The United States Department of Agriculture launched a new website with this kind of information in 2019, and the old version, which is still accessible, allows you to search foods high in a specific nutrient (for instance, foods rich in DHA
+The United States Department of Agriculture launched a new website with this kind of information in 2019 where you can search for different foods, and learn which are rich in different nutrients.

 What role do essential fatty acids and omega-3s play in the brain?

 The membranes of the neurons contain high concentrations of DHA, suggesting its importance to brain functioning.
 In fact, low DHA levels can result in cognitive impairments, such as learning and developmental deficits.

 DHA is also very important for our vision: the retina contains very high levels of DHA, and studies showed that low DHA levels during the first years of life can lead to life-long vision deficits.

 Can omega-3s prevent and cure neurological or psychological conditions?

 There is a large body of research that investigates the role of omega-3s in the prevention and in the treatment of conditions such as depression, dementias, stroke and schizophrenia.